bhawn/Discord-DBMS/README.md

 #### Other
 * I used Aidoboy's [aidobot](https://github.com/Aidoboy/discord-aidobot) as a base template to for main.cc.
 Although a lot of it has been changed from what it was.
-* Some of my sodes spacing got messed up when pushing my code to github.
+* Some of my codes spacing got messed up when pushing my code to github.
 Ill try to fix this later.
 * Also note I suck at git.